aliuosio/mage-os.docker/README.md

-## Docker stack with Magento 2 latest installer
+## Docker stack with MageOS latest installer
 ### One Stack for all Projects by adjusting .env file
 **Docker containers: Varnish, Nginx, PHP, Opensearch, MariaDB, Redis, Mailhog, RabbitMQ, Watchtower** using sockets with PHP (linux/amd64, linux/arm64) instead of TCP/IP for redis sessions and MySQL